Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: Maribel Verdú, Gael García Bernal & Diego Luna

 DYK?
-Diego Luna and Gael García Bernal are best friends in real life, having known each other since birth.
-Their parents were working together on a theatre production in Mexico at the time of their births.
+Diego Luna and Gael García Bernal are best friends in real life.
+They have known each other since birth, as their parents worked together on a theatre production in Mexico at the time of their births.
 The two actors also acted together as children.

 Real Women Have Curves (2002)